-- a.
-Pupils residing in District. - b.
-Siblings17 of a student currently attending or admitted to the Charter School. - c.
-Children or wards of Bright Star Schools employees , limited to 10% of the Charter School's total enrollment.
+- b.
+Siblings19 of a student currently attending or admitted to the Charter School. - c.
+Children or wards of Bright Star Schools employees, limited to 10% of the Charter School's total enrollment.

 In order to align with the Charter School's value of serving the community we offer sibling preferences to align to our value of serving the entire family.
 Additionally, we have offered employee preferences in order to increase investment of employees who will not just work for Bright Star schools but also be parents of Charter School's students.